SmbKiwi/hass-metlink-api/README.md

 information using the undocumented Metlink Wellington API.

 ## Installation
-`pip install hass-metlink-api` or use with Home Assistant Metlink Wellingon Integration.
+`pip install hass-metlink-api` or use with Home Assistant Metlink Wellington Integration.

 ## Usage
 After instantiating the MetlinkDataManager class, there are four functions that can be called